w3c/webauthn/README.md

 - Edit the Bikeshed metadata to change the status from ED to WD (do not commit this change)
 - Build and upload the new draft with
 ```
-bikeshed echidna -u USERNAME -p PASSWORD -d DECISION_URL
+bikeshed echidna --u USERNAME --p PASSWORD --d DECISION_URL
 ```

 This will create a tarball of the HTML and images, and upload to Echidna.
 Status of the request can be tracked through the W3C API [as described in the Echidna documentation](https://github.com/w3c/echidna/wiki/How-to-use-Echidna).
+Note that on Windows, this will give an error about failing to delete a temporary file because it is in use by a different process.
+This error is harmless; it happens after the submission has completed.